Why Food Is Important for Child Development

 Building a strong immune system

 Nutritious food fuels growth, strengthens immunity, and supports brain development in children.
-Balanced meals provide essential vitamins and minerals that help the body fight infections and recover more quickly from illness.
+Balanced meals provide vitamins, minerals, protein, fiber, and healthy fats that help the body fight infections and recover from everyday illness.

-A healthy immune system keeps children safe from everyday bugs like colds, flu, and stomach upsets.
-The foods you serve can either boost or weaken this natural defense system.
+A healthy immune system helps protect children from common bugs like colds, flu, and stomach upsets.
+The foods you serve can support or weaken this natural defense system over time.

 How nutrients support immunity

 Vitamins A, C, and E act as antioxidants that protect cells and support immune function.
-Zinc helps the body fight bacteria and viruses.
-Selenium and iron also play vital roles in immune health, helping immune cells work properly and respond to threats.
+Zinc helps the body respond to bacteria and viruses.
+Selenium and iron also play important roles in immune health, helping immune cells work properly.

 The role of fruits and vegetables